university-of-york/uoy-design-patterns/src/pages/03-js-modules/35-clearing-tables-module.md

 var c = new CLEARINGTABLE({
   type: 'UK/EU',
   department: 'Electronics',
-  layour: 'Courses',
+  layout: 'Courses',
   container: $('#clearingcourses-electronics')
 });
 ```

 The data for the clearing courses is fetched from the Google Doc using the [google-docs module](../js-modules/google-docs-module.html), then inserted into the container div.

 This is automatically done by adding a `js-clearing-table` class to the containing div.
-Options can be added using `data-` attributes: `data-department` for department; `data-type` for UK/EU or International; `data-layout` for a list of Departments or Courses.
+Options can be added using `data-` attributes: `data-department` for department; `data-type` for UK/EU or International; `data-layout` for a list of Departments, Courses or a Course Panel.
 Leaving these blank will default to a Course list, with all departments and both UK/EU and International, with a radio button to toggle between the two.

 If there are more than 25 courses in the list then a search box will appear, and if there are five or more different letters then letter header rows will appear and an A to Z listing.

 As you search or toggle between the two the A to Z listing and headers will (dis)appear depending on the results of the search/toggle.

-**These examples were generated in July 2016 with custom data - after August 17th 2016 the data will have changed.**
+**These examples were generated in August 2017 with custom data - after August 18th 2017 the data will have changed.**

 ### Example using department layout